burrowsdt/r2notion/README.md

     bulleted_list_item, numbered_list_item, to_do, toggle.
 Blocks can
     then be added to a new page using `createPage` or to a parent block or page using `addChildren`.
+-   `createReferenceBlock()` - Create a new block of one of the following types: image, video, file, pdf, bookmark.
+Captions are not currently enabled.
 -   `addChildren()` - Add children to an unpublished block that allows children (i.e. toggle).
 Supports adding multiple blocks at once.
 To add blocks to a published block, use `patchAppendBlocks`.